 The MC Service User Database shall check whether the requested data exist.
 If one or more requested data are not recognized or supported by the MC Service User Database, the MC Service User Database shall set the Experimental-Result-Code to "DIAMETER_ERROR_UNKNOWN_DATA" in the Data Pull Response and the Failed Requested Data information element shall be included, indicating the requested data that are not recognized or supported by the MC Service User Database, if more than one data was requested.

-The MC Service User Database shall check the Requesting Node permissions list (see clause 6.3) to determine whether the requested data are allowed to be retrieved by the requesting node by checking the combination of the identity of the node sending the request (identified by the Origin-Host AVP included in the request) and the supplied Requested Data.
+The MC Service User Database shall check the Requesting Node permissions list (see clause 6.3) to determine whether the requested data are allowed to be retrieved by the requesting node by checking the combination of the identity of the node sending the request (identified by the Origin-Host AVP included in the request) and the supplied requested data.
 If one or more requested data are not allowed to be retrieved, Experimental-Result-Code shall be set to "DIAMETER_ERROR_USER_DATA_CANNOT_BE_READ" in the Data Pull Response and the Failed Requested Data information element shall be included, indicating the requested data that are not allowed to be read, if more than one data was requested.

 The MC Service User Database shall check whether the requested data are currently being updated by another entity.
 If there is an update of the data in progress, the MC Service User Database may delay the Data Pull Response until the update has been completed.
 The MC Service User Database shall ensure that the data returned is not corrupted due to the race condition.
 If the MC Service User Database is not able to delay the Data Pull Response (e.g. due to timeout), the Experimental-Result-Code shall be set to "DIAMETER_USER_DATA_NOT_AVAILABLE" in the Data Pull Response.

-If the "Subscription to notifications" flag in the DPR-Flags was set in the request to subscribe to the service of notifications for any change in the requested data associated with the MC Service ID, the MC Service User Database shall check the Requesting Node permissions list (see clause 6.3) to determine whether the requested data are allowed to be subscribed to notifications by the requesting node by checking the combination of the identity of the node sending the request (identified by the Origin-Host AVP included in the request) and the supplied Requested Data.
+If the "Subscription to notifications" flag in the DPR-Flags was set in the request to subscribe to the service of notifications for any change in the requested data associated with the MC Service ID, the MC Service User Database shall check the Requesting Node permissions list (see clause 6.3) to determine whether the requested data are allowed to be subscribed to notifications by the requesting node by checking the combination of the identity of the node sending the request (identified by the Origin-Host AVP included in the request) and the supplied requested data.
 If one or more requested data are not allowed to be subscribed to notifications, the "Notifications service status" flag in the DPA-Flags AVP in the Data Pull Response shall be clear.
 Otherwise, the MC Service User Database shall associate the requesting node identity (identified by the Origin-Host AVP included in the Data Pull Request) with the list of entities that need to be notified when the data requested in the request are modified and the "Notifications service status" flag shall be set in the DPA-Flags AVP in the Data Pull Response.

 If the "Subscription to notifications" flag in the DPR-Flags was cleared in the request and a subscription for the data exist in the MCPTT User Database, the MC Service User Database shall remove the requesting node identity (identified by the Origin-Host AVP included in the Data Pull Request) from the list of entities that need to be notified for the requested data indicated in the request and shall clear the "Notifications service status" flag in the DPA-Flags AVP in the Data Pull Response.